PGVector on CloudSQL for GCP

 ๐ŸŽฏ Key Project Features

-The pgvector_cloudsql_gcp repository attempts to implement this approach with features like:
+The pgvector_cloudsql_gcp repository implements this approach with features like:

 ๐Ÿ’ก Interested in trying this approach?
 Feel free to explore the repo and experiment with the commandsโ€”we'd love to hear about your experience and how you adapt it to your specific needs.